dart-lang/language/accepted/2.6/static-extension-members/feature-specification.md

 - Elaborate on naming conflict rules.
 - Elaborate on explicit member access.
 - `Ext(o).x += v` and `Ext(o).x++` can be used.

+#### 1.4:

+- Remove optional variants that were not part of the final design.